 What are the options for airport transportation in Mazatlán?

 Mazatlán’s International Airport lies some 20km south of the city center.
-Arrival can be quite chaotic – ignore the timeshare sales staff as you exit and their offers of rides into the city.
-Look instead for the official “Taxi” desk and pay for your transportation there – you can also arrange rides in advance with companies like Mazatlan Tours.
+Arrival can be quite chaotic – ignore the timeshare sales staff upon exiting and their offers of rides into the city.
+Look instead for the official “Taxi” desk and pay for transportation there – or arrange rides in advance with companies like Mazatlan Tours.

 The cheapest transportation is provided by vans (or “colectivos”) that offer fixed rates to the old town and Zona Dorada – usually 125 pesos.
 This is a great deal, but note that if the van is full and your hotel happens to be the last stop, the trip can take well over 2 hours (it only takes 30 minutes by taxi).

 Like most airports in Mexico, private taxis operate a monopoly here and rates are relatively expensive, ranging from US$25–60, depending on where the hotel is.
 The price will be fixed in advance at the Taxi Desk at the airport – there are no meters inside the taxis.
 The desk will accept US or Canadian dollars in addition to Mexican pesos, but payment is cash only.
 All the major car rental companies have desks at the airport.